pnovoa/iosoi/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of *iosoi* is to provide an [R](https://www.r-project.org) implementation of the multi-criteria decision making approach proposed
+`iosoi` is an [R](https://www.r-project.org) package that implements and extends the multi-criteria decision making (MCDM) approach proposed in:
-in:

 - Torres, M., Pelta, D. A., Lamata, M. T., & Yager, R. R. (2021).
 An approach to identify solutions of interest from multi and